The Shahadah

 Distinguished sisters in Islam,

-I'm Hamidah Abbas, the author of Polygamy Ijma'a.
+I'm Hamidah Abbas, the founder of the Hall of Light.

 In today's letter, all I'm here to do is to remind you that Muslims are human beings and they'll try to spiritually bully you if you allow it.